 When it comes to rents, location matters.
 To live close to jobs, amenities, and transit, people have to pay a premium that is often out of reach.

-costs by size, Portland metro area, 2009-2017.
+Figure 5: Annual percentage change in rental unit costs by size, Portland metro area, 2009-2017.